-Endometrial cancer is the most common invasive gynecologic cancer in U.S. women, with an estimated 46,470 new cases expected to occur in 2011 and an estimated 8,120 women expected to die of the disease.
+Endometrial cancer is the most common invasive gynecologic cancer in U.S. women, with an estimated 49,560 new cases expected to occur in 2013 and an estimated 8,190 women expected to die of the disease.
 Endometrial cancer is primarily a disease of postmenopausal women with a mean age at diagnosis of 60 years.
 Age-adjusted endometrial cancer incidence in the United States has declined since 1975, with a transient increase in incidence occurring from 1973 to 1978, which was associated with estrogen therapy, also known as hormone therapy; there was no associated increase in mortality.
-Since 1992, endometrial cancer incidence rates have been stable in white women but have been increasing by 1.7% per year in African American women.
-The endometrial cancer mortality rate has been stable in white women, but has been increasing in African American women by 0.8% per year since 1998.
+From 2005 to 2009, incidence rates of endometrial cancer were stable in white women but increased in African American women by 2.2% per year.
+The endometrial cancer mortality rates are stable in white women but increased slightly (by 0.4% per year) in African American women from 2005 to 2009.
 Most cases of endometrial cancer are diagnosed because of symptoms, which are nonetheless "early" stage and have high survival rates.

 Estrogen therapy unopposed by progesterone therapy is a cause of endometrial cancer in women with an intact uterus.
 However, women taking combination estrogen-progesterone therapy (hormone therapy) exhibit similar risk to women who do not take postmenopausal hormone therapy.[4,5,6,7,8] Tamoxifen therapy is also a cause of endometrial cancer.
 Results from the National Surgical Adjuvant Breast and Bowel Project P-1 trial, report a doubling of the risk of endometrial cancer associated with an annual rate of 2.30 per 1,000 for women taking tamoxifen compared with 0.91 per 1,000 for women receiving placebo; the increased risk was seen primarily in postmenopausal women.